Los-had/github-extended-api/README.md

     # execute the app
 ```

-This commands wiil execute the script in:
+This commands will execute the script in:

 ```
 http://127.0.0.1:8000